 After you are registered to vote, you have the option of voting early in person.
 Voting early is quick and easy.
-Call (512) 854-9473 to find an early voting location near you!
+Call your county voter registrar (see website: www.sos.state.tx.us/elections/vot er/votregduties.shtml) to find an early voting location near you!
 Make sure to bring your voter registration certificate and I.D. (see I.D. options at left).